This Beef Curry is full of delicious flavor and melt in your mouth pieces of beef. My family loves this recipes so much, and I know yours will too!

 The best cut of meat for this recipe is chuck roast.
 Chuck roast is nicely marbled, and that combined with the simmering leads to the perfect pieces of beef.

 I can’t stress enough how important the simmering is to this recipe.
 There were rounds of this recipe where I didn’t simmer long enough and the added time is more than worth it.
+It is what makes the meat melt in your mouth.

 You will notice that we start this recipe by searing the pieces of beef.
 This may seem like a tedious step.
 We are putting the beef in, searing it, and taking it back out in batches.